rackerlabs/support-how-to/content/how-to/cloud-servers/install-wordpress-in-centos-7/index.md

        # mkdir /var/www/html/wp-content/uploads

-6. The preceding steps create a WordPress example page on your web server, but for it to work without problems, you should change the ownership of the files to the Apache user and group so that WordPress can access all the files with the appropriate permissions.
+6. The preceding steps create a WordPress example page on your web server.
+However, for it to work without problems, you should change the ownership of the files to the Apache user and group so that WordPress can access all the files with the appropriate permissions.
 Run the following command: